ICornwell/memlin/README.md

 ### `TO BE ADDED` ###

 ## `yarn publish`
-To pubish the library as a QBE private repo npm resource.
+To pubish the library as a private repo npm resource.

 If you really don't want to use yarn, then npm run-script will work too!
 ## Learn More